gontcharovd/website/content/about/index.md

 title: "About"
 ---

-I'm Denis Gontcharov.
-Since the start of my career in 2018, I've occupied myself with processing industrial time series data.

-I believe in Databricks as the unifying platform for large industrial time series data, combining my favorite technologies neatly in one place: Spark ran by SQL, R, and Python, orchestrated by Airflow, and hosted on Azure cloud.

-I was always fascinated by transformation.
-Especially of matter and energy.
-My love for chemistry led me to major in materials with a minor in chemical engineering.
-In my first job as a process engineer at an aluminium smelter, I experienced first hand how a dry white powder transforms into liquid metal.

-Since then, I've worked at several industrial plants.
-Controlling a continuous process, be it an aluminium smelter, gas distribution network, or wind mill farm, requires careful manipulation of data.
-But, unlike matter and energy, I could manipulate data with the tips of my fingers from the comfort of my chair, transforming raw data into fascinating insights.
-And so my love for data was born.
+I'm Denis Gontcharov, and I bridge the gap between operational technology and modern data platforms.

+**With over 5 years of experience** with enterprise-scale industrial time series data, I understand that energy & utilities data isn't just about numbers: it's about keeping the lights on, turbines spinning, and operations running safely within European regulations.

+**As a data engineer, I bring deep technical expertise.** I breathe SQL and write Spark applications in Python, R, and Scala.
+I'm certified in both Azure and Databricks, and I've worked extensively with industrial control systems, interfacing with AVEVA PI and Apache Kafka to extract insights from complex operational environments.
+While my passion lies in data pipelines and data quality testing, I bring broader technical depth, including hands-on ML and DevOps.

+**What sets me apart is my industrial background.** I spent three years in energy-intensive aluminum manufacturing, where I learned firsthand that OT has different objectives than IT.
+Production is king.
+This experience taught me to think like an operator, not just a developer.

+**I'm fluent in English, French, Dutch, and German,** allowing me to communicate clearly with site personnel across European markets and understand local regulatory contexts.

+**When I'm not fixing data pipelines,** you'll find me troubleshooting arcane errors in Void Linux, handwriting in a European coffee shop, or pumping iron.

-Today, I work as an independent data engineer helping product owners in energy & utilities ingest time series data from legacy SCADA systems into Azure Databricks.
+Today, I work as an independent data engineer helping product owners in energy & utilities ingest time series data from legacy SCADA systems into Azure Databricks, so they can build reliable data products for operational insights and regulatory compliance.

 ![Denis Gontcharov](me.jpg)
 *Databricks Data & AI Summit, San Francisco CA, June 2025*